openpnp/openpnp/Developers-Guide.md

 ## IDEs

-OpenPnP is developed in Eclipse, but you can use any environment you like.
-If you do want to use Eclipse you can generate an Eclipse compatible project file using the command `mvn eclipse:eclipse` and then open the project using Eclipse's "Import Existing Project" command.
-If you are using IntellijIDEA version 12 or above, simply import the gui folder as a Maven project.
+### Eclipse

+You can import the `openpnp` folder into Eclipse as a Maven project.
+For detailed instructions on getting started with Eclipse, see [[Getting-Started-with-Eclipse]]

+### IntelliJ IDEA v12+

+Simply import the `openpnp` folder as Maven project.

 # System Architecture